tunazislam/llms-posthoc-climate/README.md

 This repository contains code and data for the paper titled "[Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation](https://aclanthology.org/2025.findings-emnlp.857.pdf)", [EMNLP 2025](https://2025.emnlp.org/).

 ## Necessary Libraries
-The model is implemented in Python 3.
+The code is implemented in Python 3.

 Other major libraries needed: